What's New

 "Nonviolent Drug Offenses, Sentencing, Parole and Rehabilitation."

-This measure would require more drug treatment and provide alternatives to
+This measure would have required more drug treatment and provided alternatives to

 incarceration.
-It would save money now wated on imprisonment of non-violent
+It would have saved money now wasted on imprisonment of non-violent

 offenders.

-The Peace and Freedom Party urges you to vote YES on 5.
+The Peace and Freedom Party urged you to vote YES on 5.

 - Proposition 6 (see